 Assessment for fellowship is based on the following criteria:

-Please note the application fee is non-refundable and is due at the time of application.
+Please note a non-refundable fee of £250 is due at the time of application.

 Applications will not go before the CIH Fellowship Admissions Panel until full payment has been received.